Ghaihab/flash-cards/README.md

 # flash-cards
-Mobile Flash Cards is a quiz game where you can add deck and related their related cards Developed in react native.
+Mobile Flash Cards is a quiz game where you can add deck and their related cards which contain questions and answers.

+Developed in react native.